All Episodes

 So do you think Thanksgiving is an offensive holiday to celebrate?

-I think that it's not intended to be offensive, but if you know the story it is, and I think what's more offensive is the fact that we teach little kids in schools like a surface level story that isn't true.
+And I think what's more offensive is the fact that we teach little kids in schools like a surface level story that isn't true.

-That I think is so much more offensive to I've I'm not Native American, but if I was I would be really offended and why it's not my job to speak for Native American people, but I would rather not offend anybody because there's no risk, you know what I'm saying?
+That I think is so much more offensive to I've I'm not Native American, but if I was I would be really offended and it's not my job to speak for Native American people but I would rather not offend anybody because there's no risk, you know what I'm saying?

 To just like reject it.

-So we maybe not to offend people, we should reject Thanksgiving.
+So we maybe not to offend people we should reject Thanksgiving?

 We show the camera your shirt.